- About CDSP

 Financial aid is available in the form of scholarships, grants, and work-study programs.
 Scholarships are awarded based on merit.
 Grants are awarded based on need.
 The actual amount received for both is based on the demonstrated need on your financial aid application, or FAFSA (Free Application for Federal Student Aid).
 CDSP has several scholarships available, including one for women in ministry, minority and parish ministry scholarships.

 You must apply for financial aid in order to be eligible for all scholarships.
 You can download a financial aid application here.
-You can also contact the GTU Financial Aid Office at email@example.com or 510-649-2469.
+You can also contact the CDSP Financial Aid Office at email@example.com.

 You can and are encouraged to apply for financial aid before being offered admission to CDSP.
 Please note that the financial aid application deadline is March 1 for the fall semester, and November 1 for the spring semester.
 The financial aid application is separate from the admissions application.